rectorphp/rector/docs/init_command.md

 };
 ```

-The init command takes an option called --template-type or in short form -t.
+The init command takes an option called `--template-type`.
 If some other Rector extension like [rector-nette](https://github.com/rectorphp/rector-nette) or [rector-doctrine](https://github.com/rectorphp/rector-doctrine) provides such a custom template type you can specify it here:

 ```bash